TimeMaster18/Project-Rechained/README.md

 # Project Rechained

 The aim of this project is to provide the game of **Orcs Must Die!
 Unchained** a way to be played again.
 This is achieved by applying modifications to the game.
+(See [Frequently Asked Questions (FAQ)](./FAQ.md) for more info)

 **This mod will modify your game files**.
 But it will also create backups for the original files automatically.